jungmannlab/picasso/docs/render.rst

 Display
 ^^^^^^^
-Shows the image width/height, the coordinates, and dimensions of the current of the current FoV.
+Shows the image width/height, the coordinates, and dimensions of the current FoV.

 Movie
 ^^^^^